 Section G: Incoming officers will be elected to begin training to take over the officer position preceding the end of the current officer.
 Incoming officers must be an active member of the association.

 Section H: Stipend for officers is offered through the graduate school of $2000 for Fall and Spring semesters based on whether the funds are available.
 The stipend division is to be divided equally among officers.
 To receive the stipend, the student must be a Graduate Assistant.
 Students without Graduate Assistantships that wish to serve on the Executive Board may do so on a volunteer basis.
-Stipends are only be available for Executive Members employed as Graduate Assistants.
+Stipends are only available for Executive Members employed as Graduate Assistants.
 The graduate school will need to be informed of the recipients, amount agreed upon, and any changes to officer positions by the second month of the incoming semester.

 ARTICLE VI. – Duties of Officers Defined